jacobogrh/iebis_swdev_exam_debugging/README.md

+I was not capable of finding any bugs

 # iebis_swdev_exam_debugging
 Somebody from administration wanted to create a random phrase generators and created the code that you can find in Main.java for this purpose.